 To complete your oral presentation, please arrange and schedule with faculty of your choice.
 After you complete your senior oral presentation, the signed form must be submitted to the CS Department office by ***the sponsoring faculty***.

 Instructions for oral presentation are here: Department Oral and Written Presentation Requirments Web Page

-If everything on your application looks good, our Senior Advisers will sign it.
+If everything on your application looks good, our Senior Adviser will sign it.
 What happens next:

-- The Senior Advisers will bring it to the department office for the chair's signature
+- The Senior Adviser will bring it to the department office for the chair's signature

 - Take your copy to the Registrar's to pay fees (you can pay in person or in your Gateway portal).

 Most graduation applications are approved.
 A few applications are rejected, but we can usually help you fix them with very small changes.
 If you've completed the requirements, we'll do our best to help you through the procedures.
 Good luck!